vaibhavjain882/Documentation/linux-advance/Email-server.md

 ```
 Postfix is an extremely powerful and versatile mail transport agent.
 In this article we have seen how to implement a basic email server using postfix and dovecot for a single domain based on system user accounts.
 We have barely scratched the surface of the true capabilities of a postfix-based system, but hopefully have provided a solid working foundation on which new users can build.

+#### In NTP server install ntpd on both server and client see "server" argument in server and "restrict" argument in client.